ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 **TimeHeadway**

-The TimeToCollision Condition evaluates the TimeHeadway (THW) between the specified Triggering Entities and the specified reference Entity.
+The TimeHeadwayCondition evaluates the TimeHeadway (THW) between the specified Triggering Entities and the specified reference Entity.
 When the comparison of the calculated THW to the specified THW value using the provided rule is true, this Condition is satisfied.

 The TTC is calculated by dividing the s distance of the agents by the velocity of the triggering agent.